 Book One of the White Rabbit series

 Everyone assumes that Gloria murdered her boyfriend, and she’d much rather embrace this assumption than admit the truth of what really happened.
 Working as the cotton candy girl at a Depression-era fairground deep in the Appalachian Mountains of Virginia, she expects the shunning of her neighbors, but she has no idea how far a generation bent on “survival of the fittest” will go.

 In the present day, Mattox works in Lakeside Strip Mall, where she’s learned a fairground once stood.
 She’s new to the area, seeking an escape from her old life of high tech revolutions and lies, yet rumors swirl around the old house she’s purchased, rumors that build it up as a shrine of hatred that still mark it as a target for vandalism.
-Keeping her young daughter safe and her own broken heart in check consume her every day, but her embrace of a technology-free, old Appalachian lifestyle isn’t enough to keep them protected.
-The discovery of the true story of her house’s former occupant secures their fate—for the better or the worse, Mattox is scared to find out.
+Her embrace of a technology-free, old Appalachian lifestyle isn’t enough to keep them protected.
+The discovery of the true story of her house’s former occupant secures her fate—for the better or the worse, Mattox is scared to find out.

 Follow Me Deep is Sara Gruen’s Water for Elephants meets JP Delaney’s The Girl Before.